tableau/webdataconnector/docs/docs/wdc_how_it_works.md

 A web data connector consists of an HTML page that includes JavaScript code.
 In the page you write JavaScript code to fetch the data that you want to use.
-For example, the code might use a REST API to call a web service, or it might read a web page or XML feed and extract the information.
-After your code has fetched the data, it converts the data into an array (either an array of values or an array of JavaScript objects).
-When Tableau uses your connector, Tableau invokes the function you wrote and then gets the data that your connector has fetched.
+For example, web data connector might utilize a REST API to gather data from a cloud application, or it might scrape a web page or XML feed and extract the information.
+After your code has fetched the data, it passes that data back into Tableau.
+Tableau uses this data to create a Tableau Extract, and the the user of the web data connector can begin visually exploring this data within Tableau.

 To use a web data connector, users follow the normal flow in Tableau to connect to data, and they select the <span class="uicontrol">Web Data